The Meadows Music & Arts Festival

 The Meadows Music & Arts Festival was an annual music festival held at Citi Field in Queens, New York City.
 The festival was produced by Founders Entertainment, which also produces the Governors Ball Music Festival.
-The inaugural year of the festival, which was held on October 1–2, 2016, was headlined by several artists, including: Kanye West, J.Cole, Kygo, and Chance the Rapper.
+The inaugural festival, held on October 1–2, 2016, was headlined by several artists, including: Kanye West, J. Cole, Kygo, and Chance the Rapper.
 The festival boasted 42 artists and four stages: Linden Blvd., Queens Blvd., Shea, and The Meadows.
 The festival was inspired by the cancellation of Kanye West's set during the Sunday of the 2016 Governors Ball Music Festival due to heavy rains.
 It was announced on March 20, 2017 that the festival would return September 15–17, 2017.
 On May 8, 2017, the official lineup was announced, featuring headliners Jay-Z, Red Hot Chili Peppers, and Gorillaz.

 Musical acts

 2016

 On Tuesday, June 21, 2016, Founders Entertainment announced the inaugural edition of the Meadows Music and Arts Festival alongside the full lineup.
 On July 27, 2016, Founders added Pretty Lights, Thomas Jack, and Mr. Twin Sister to the lineup.
 After much confusion as to a conflict The Weeknd had with Saturday Night Live, it was announced on September 22, 2016 that The Weeknd would move his headlining set to 6:15 PM EST and for J. Cole to take over their headlining duties and close out the first day.
 However, on September 30, The Weeknd confirmed via Twitter that due to various reasons, he could not play the Meadows Festival at all.